Gim Yujeong: The World of Works

-Kim Yoo-jeong's novel is interesting in that it treats warm love for humans artistically and interestingly.
-The love that can hold many people in one string and the love that connects their hearts and hearts to each other is interestingly illustrated by the skill of our traditional folk art.
-However, just because literature of a folk character is rooted in the love of the people, his works do not hang on to popular interest or low-level comedy.
+Kim Yoo-jeong's novel is interesting it perceives warm love for humans artistically and interestingly.
+The love that can hold many people in one string and connects their hearts to each other is interestingly illustrated by the skill of traditional folk art.
+However, his works do not hang on to popular interest or low-level comedy because literature of a folk character is rooted in the love of the people.
 Kim Yoo-jeong's novels are characterized by humor and sorrow, so to speak, that the stupidity or ignorance of the characters often induces laughter, which leads to their own poor and miserable real life and instills deep sorrow.